imrafaelmerino/vertx-values/docs/README.md

 **The problem is that, every time a message of type [JsonObject or JsonArray](https://vertx.io/docs/apidocs/io/vertx/core/json/package-summary.html) is sent across the Event Bus, Vertx has to make a copy of the message**.
 The bigger the JSON, the worse the impact on performance.
 Moreover, it puts a lot of pressure on the Garbage Collector.
-**vertx-values solves this adding support to be able to send the immutable JSON from [json-values](https://github.com/imrafaelmerino/json-values)**. json-values is a truly immutable JSON implemented with persistent data structures. json-values also has a richer API than the Vertx JSON implementation.
+**vertx-values solves this adding support to send the immutable JSON from [json-values](https://github.com/imrafaelmerino/json-values)**. json-values is a truly immutable JSON implemented with persistent data structures with a rich and simple API to create, validate, generate and manipulate JSON.
+It's been designed from FP principles.

 ## <a name="exp"><a/> Explanation

 Every type (_Integer_, _String_, _JsonObject_, _JsonArray_, _Buffer_ etc.) that can be sent
-across the Event Bus has an associated [MessageCodec](https://vertx.io/docs/apidocs/io/vertx/core/eventbus/MessageCodec.html) where it's defined how to serialize and deserialize messages of that type.
-A third method called _transform_ is also implemented.
+across the Event Bus has an associated [MessageCodec](https://vertx.io/docs/apidocs/io/vertx/core/eventbus/MessageCodec.html).
+A MessageCodec is the place where it's defined how to serialize and deserialize messages.
+A third method called _transform_ is also implemented in this class.
 When a verticle sends a message to the EB, Vertx intercepts that message and calls its codecs _transform_ method.

 Go to the source package [io.vertx.core.eventbus.impl.codecs](https://vertx.io/docs/apidocs/io/vertx/core/eventbus/impl/codecs/package-frame.html)